 A fundamental element of the Public Safety Plan 2020-25 is ensuring service delivery is linked closely to local requirements.
-A service delivery directorate plan covers the Milton Keynes and Buckinghamshire Area, supported by individual Station Plans.
-Operational staff work within the same teams as their protection and prevention colleagues leading to a more joined up approach.
+The strategies for Prevention and Response cover the Milton Keynes and Buckinghamshire Area, supported by individual Station Plans.
+Operational staff work closely with their protection and prevention colleagues leading to a more joined up approach.